National Design Studio

 October 2025

 Working with the White House and HHS, the National Design Studio launches the TrumpRX to promote a forthcoming initiative from the White House to cap certain drug prices for private payers.
-This is the fourth website to bear the National Design Studio credit, and like the others it is a single-page site with a signup form.
+This is the fourth website to bear the National Design Studio credit, and like the others it is a single-page site with expandable accordion elements of text and an email signup form.

 The Trump Administration announces plans for a digital version of the existing federal voter registration form that would be created by the National Design Studio and would run voter identity and citizenship checks against SAVE and other DHS systems before allowing voters to register.
 States of course have their own voter registration processes but have accepted the paper federal registration form as well.
 Notes from the call with National Association of State Election Directors reported that election officials from both parties expressed concern about this plan not complying with state laws.
 They also reported “the developers do not seem to want to spend the time to understand election official concerns.”